mohitpoonia/mohitpoonia/README.md

   - CockroachDB - used in replication layer
   - etcd -
     - replicated log - provides append-only storage of log entries(new data can be appended to the storage, but where existing data is immutable)
+**Hyperscale** - Hyperscale is a computing architecture that can scale as demand increases.
+Hyperscale cloud computing is a multi-tenant platform that allows users to access computing resources on-demand.
+These resources are available globally over the internet, enabling users to provision and scale resources instantly.
+**Protobuf** - Protocol Buffers (Protobuf) is a free and open-source data format developed by Google.
+It's used to serialize structured data for storage and communication over a network.
+Protobuf is great for the following reasons:
+- Low data volume
+- Persistence
+- Backward-compatible serialization
 67. **KubeVirt** - KubeVirt is an open-source project that allows virtual machines (VMs) and containerized workloads to coexist within Kubernetes clusters.
   KubeVirt allows you to:
 - Provision, manage, and control VMs simultaneously with container resources